Lecturer in Media Production, Digital Artist, and

-Research interests cover a range of topics related to digital media and visual culture.
+Doctoral Candidate in Digital Media and Society.
+Research interests cover a range of topics related to digital art, generative art, interactive immersive media and visual culture.

 Acting Module Leader for undergraduate level six module, 'Media Practice in the Workplace'.